 Public sector (state government offices and operations) employers in Georgia are governed by the requirements of the state’s Right-to-Know Act.
 The state’s rules are identical to the federal rules, with some requirements that are stricter than federal requirements.

-For information on federal occupational safety and health requirements, see the national sections HAZARD COMMUNICATION STANDARD, MATERIAL SAFETY DATA SHEET, and OSHA.
+For information on federal occupational safety and health requirements, see the national analyses Hazard Communication, SDS, and OSHA.

-· Administration and enforcement.
-OSHA administers and enforces hazard communication requirements in the private sector in Georgia.
-GDOL administers and enforces the state's public sector hazard communication requirements.
+The Occupational Safety and Health Administration (OSHA) administers and enforces hazard communication requirements in the private sector in Georgia.
+The Georgia Department of Labor (GDOL) administers and enforces the state’s public sector hazard communication requirements.

-Employers have to publish in January and July of each year a list of hazardous chemicals to which employees may be exposed in the workplace.
-The list is to be available for public inspection at the workplace, and a comprehensive list of all hazardous chemicals used by the employer must be made available at the employer's state headquarters.
+In January and July of each year, employers must publish a list of hazardous chemicals to which employees may be exposed in the workplace.
+The list must be available for public inspection at the workplace, and a comprehensive list of all hazardous chemicals used by the employer must be made available at the employer’s state headquarters.